sergeykomlev/canva-bulk-select/README.md

 });
 ```

-- where `.ZJon7Q.nv35GQ` is previouslt found class of checkbox.
+- where `.ZJon7Q.nv35GQ` is previously found class of checkbox.
 We need to remove whitespaces and add `.` before class names to make our script functional.
 - `index >= 0 && index <= 99` means that script will select only first 100 images in your Upload feed

 ## Step 6.
 Waiting for execution.